INTERVIEW

 7

-I’m not really a social media person (this job kind of pushes me into it), so most of my time is offline, with family, close friends, or just doing normal things around the city.
-And when I feel like it, I’ll book a spa afternoon or try something new in the city.
-I try taking care of myself the same way I take care of others.
+I’m not really a social media person (this job kind of pushes me into it), so most of my time is offline: spent with family, close friends, or just doing simple things around the city.
+I love art galleries, quiet spaces, and spa days.
+I’m naturally drawn to anything that feels restorative.

 What motivates you the most right now in life?